-Getting divorced can be a very difficult and overwhelming experience in a person’s life, it can also be difficult to pick up the pieces afterward and many divorcees find it challenging to enjoy life afterwards.
+Getting divorced can be a very difficult and overwhelming experience in a person’s life.
+It can also be difficult to pick up the pieces afterward, and many divorcees find it challenging to recover emotionally and physically after divorce and learn to enjoy life again.

-I know this because 18 months ago I too got divorced and it felt like my world had shattered around me.
-Picking myself up from the pieces was the hardest thing that I have done.
+I know this because 18 months ago I, too, got divorced and it felt like my world had shattered around me.
+Picking up the pieces was the hardest thing that I have ever done.
 I didn’t enjoy life for long periods.
 I doubted and blamed myself and honestly didn’t know how I could ever go forward and enjoy life again.

-18 months on I am the happiest I have ever been, my personal and work life is thriving and I’ve just started dating again for the first time in 20 years.
-I may not be the best person to take advice from when it comes to online dating (or using the latest dating apps) but I can give you some tips on how to put the pieces back together after a divorce.
+Eighteen months on I am the happiest I have ever been, my personal and work lives are both thriving, and I’ve just started dating again for the first time in 20 years.
+I may not be the best person to take advice from when it comes to online dating (or using the latest dating apps), but I can give you some tips on how to put the pieces of your life back together after a divorce.

-Here are some of the tips that pulled me through one of the darkest times of my life.
+Here are eight tips that pulled me through one of the darkest times of my life; I hope they help you, too, recover emotionally and physically after divorce.

 I would consider myself a confident person, so when I got divorced and self-doubt came from everywhere I was shocked.
 Over the last year and a half, I’ve talked to others who have divorced and nearly all of them have told me at some point that their confidence took a massive knock and they blamed themselves entirely for the divorce.
 Many have told me they thought they weren’t good enough and their partners were looking elsewhere.